2kunal6/airflow_tutorial/README.md

 - Message Broker: Redis or RabbitMQ is used for task queuing.
 The Scheduler sends tasks to the broker, and workers pick them up.

+## TaskFlow API
+- The TaskFlow API is a functional API for using decorators to define DAGs and tasks, which simplifies the process for passing data between tasks and defining dependencies.
+You can use TaskFlow decorator functions (for example, @task) to pass data between tasks by providing the output of one task as an argument to another task.
+Decorators are a simpler, cleaner way to define your tasks and DAGs and can be used in combination with traditional operators.